sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ## Feature Importance

-Feature importance was calculated from the best-performing Random Forest model to identify which Sentinel-2 input bands contributed most strongly to NDVI prediction.
+Feature importance was calculated from the best performing Random Forest model to identify which Sentinel-2 input bands contributed most strongly to NDVI prediction.

 ```python
 feature_names = [